Contributing to the UN Sustainable Development Goals

 Our Signature Learning Approach

-We believe that opportunity starts with education.
-That is why we’re committed to offering equitable access to opportunity so that McDonald’s Company-owned restaurant employees, as well as Franchisees and eligible employees from their organizations, feel empowered to reach their potential.
+We believe opportunity starts with education.
+That is why we’re committed to offering equitable access to opportunity so that McDonald’s Company-owned and operated restaurant employees, as well as Franchisees and eligible employees from their organizations, feel empowered to reach their potential.

 Reducing Barriers to Employment for Young People

-McDonald’s created the Youth Opportunity program with one objective in mind: reducing barriers to employment for young people.
-Youth Opportunity helps participants overcome these barriers through pre-employment job readiness training, employment opportunities and workplace development programs.
+In 2018, the Company set a goal of reducing barriers to employment for 2 million young people by the end of 2025.
+The Youth Opportunity program, in collaboration with the International Youth Foundation (IYF), aims to help participants overcome barriers through preemployment job readiness training, employment opportunities and workplace development programs.

 The Global Context

-Company employees, which include those in the Company’s corporate and other offices as well as in Company-owned and operated restaurants, totaled over 150,000 worldwide as of year-end 2022.
-Looking across the System, the over 2 million individuals who work in McDonald’s franchised restaurants around the world are critical to the Company’s success, enabling it to drive long-term value creation and further its purpose and mission.
+Company employees, which include those in the Company’s corporate and other offices as well as in Company-owned and operated restaurants, totaled over 150,000 worldwide as of year-end 2023.
+The over 2 million individuals who work in McDonald’s franchised restaurants around the world are critical to the Company’s success, enabling it to drive long-term value creation and further its purpose and mission.

 We believe our scale and reach present opportunities to contribute to full and productive employment and decent work around the world.
-This starts by having human rights policies and standards in place across our supply chain and restaurants – both Company-owned and franchised.
-Building from that, we provide competitive compensation to Corporate Staff and Company-owned restaurant employees and reduce barriers to employment for young people.
+This includes having human rights policies and standards in place across our supply chain and restaurants – both Company-owned and operated and franchised.
+Building from that, we provide competitive compensation to Corporate Staff and Company-owned and operated restaurant employees and help reduce barriers to employment for young people.

 Find out more about SDG 8 on the UN SDGs website.